Heritage Report: Youth Suicidality Linked to Puberty Blockers and Sex-Change Hormones

 News Coverage of the Report

-Perhaps unsurprisingly, the research was covered only by the Washington Times, The Daily Wire and Fox News.
+Perhaps unsurprisingly, the research was covered only by right-leaning outlets, including the Washington Times, The Daily Wire and Fox News.

-Several left-leaning outlets and LGBTQ+-friendly advocates and health care professionals criticised the report’s methodology on Twitter — some going so far as to call it a “junk study”.
-However, as far as I can find, there were no actual responses to the critiques that Dr Greene levelled against mainstream research methodologies.
+Several outlets and LGBTQ+ advocates and health care professionals criticised the report’s methodology on Twitter — some going so far as to call it a “junk study”.
+However, none appeared to respond to the critiques that Dr Greene levelled against mainstream research methodologies.

 Photo by cottonbro.